idaholab/moose/modules/solid_mechanics/doc/content/source/materials/ComputeIncrementalStrain.md

-# Compute Incremental Small Strain
+# Compute Incremental Strain

-!syntax description /Materials/ComputeIncrementalSmallStrain
+!syntax description /Materials/ComputeIncrementalStrain

 ## Description

-The material `ComputeIncrementalSmallStrain` is designed for linear elasticity problems formulated within an incremental framework.
+The material `ComputeIncrementalStrain` is designed for linear elasticity problems formulated within an incremental framework.
 As with [ComputeSmallStrain](/ComputeSmallStrain.md), this material is useful for verifying material models with hand calculations because of the simplified strain calculations.
 As in the small strain material, the incremental small strain class assumes the